Frequently Asked Questions, Per Diem

 Lodging taxes are not included in the CONUS per diem rate.
 The Federal Travel Regulation 301-11.27 states that in CONUS, lodging taxes paid by the federal traveler are reimbursable as a miscellaneous travel expense limited to the taxes on reimbursable lodging costs.
 For foreign areas, lodging taxes have not been removed from the foreign per diem rates established by the Department of State.
 Separate claims for lodging taxes incurred in foreign areas not allowed.
 Some states and local governments may exempt federal travelers from the payment of taxes.
 For more information regarding tax exempt status, travelers should visit the State Tax Forms page.

 Yes, the meals and incidental expense (M&IE) rate does include taxes and tips in the rate, so travelers will not be reimbursed separately for those items.

-A M&IE study has traditionally been conducted every three to five years.
-Based upon the recommendations of the Governmentwide Travel Advisory Committee, GSA began reviewing rates every three years starting in FY2016.
-The rates were updated for FY2019, and range from $55 for the standard CONUS rate, and between $56 - $76 for the NSA tiers.
+An M&IE study has traditionally been conducted every three to five years.
+Based upon the recommendations of the Governmentwide Travel Advisory Committee, GSA began reviewing rates every three years starting with rates for FY 2016.

 On the first and last travel day, Federal employees are only eligible for 75 percent of the total M&IE rate for their temporary duty travel location (not the official duty station location).
 For your convenience, the M&IE breakdown page has a table showing the calculated amount for the "First and Last Day of Travel."